lilychughes/FishLifeExonCapture/README.md

 aTRAM uses SQLite databases and BLAST databases of the raw reads to run, and it can set these up with a script that comes with aTRAM, aTRAM-preprocessor.py.

-You can run this for all of your files using this script:
+You can run this for all of your files like so:

 ```
+module load aTRAM
 ../FishLifeExonCapture/preprocess4atram.sh
 ```